 We’re organizing around the issues that matter to women and working families so that they can achieve the economic equality and security that all Americans deserve.

-Almost two-thirds of workers making minimum-wage or less are women.
+Almost two-thirds of workers making minimum wage or less are women.
 Anyone who works full time making the federal minimum wage earns just $14,500 a year—that’s below the poverty line for a family of four.
-No one who works full-time should have to raise a family in poverty.
-Raising the minimum wage means a raise for millions of people across the country.
+That's not right.

 Current workplace policies too often don’t reflect today’s reality.
 Only 51% of women have access to paid leave after having their first child and about 40% of private-sector employees work at a company that does not offer them sick pay to take care of an illness or injury.
 The lack of access to different forms of paid leave as well as to high-quality, affordable childcare options threatens the economic security of women and working families.